Saucony Excursion TR9 Fully Reviewed Review Facts

 or supination since it has more support under the arch than in other shoes.
 The cushioning offers excellent shock absorption and there is some extra cushioning in the heel area for anyone who tends to land heel first.

-and terrain.
-This traction along with the support make it perfect for fast packing or hiking.
+This traction along with the support makes it perfect for fast packing or hiking.

 The Excursion TR9 is not a flexible shoe.
 Reviewers stated that it is stiffer than the previous version, most likely because of the additional cushioning.
-However, the stability it provides on technical trails as well as the solid cushioning are what make this shoe shine off road.
+However, the stability it provides on technical trails, as well as the solid cushioning, are what makes this shoe shine offroad.

 for runners with high arches or who underpronate.
 The arch support is plentiful underfoot.
 The cushioning as well as stiff design secure the foot into place, making sure the runner does not slide in the shoe while on the trails.